top of page

 Litchfield County, Connecticut is the cure for your nature cravings!
 With more than 11 amazing state parks, you'll find waterfalls, scenic hikes, and peaceful lakes.
 Hike, bike, swim, or just relax, there's something for everyone.

-Plus, Connecticut's packed with parks, so you're never far from nature.
+Plus, Connecticut is packed with parks, so you're never far from nature.
 Pack a backpack, some snacks (don't forget the cookies!), and get ready to explore!
 Litchfield County's state parks are waiting for you to adventure.
-Happy exploring!

 Comments